MEARNSCRAFT FAQs

 How long will it take for my order to reach me?

 Rather than holding stock, we make most of our kits up to order and cannot usually therefore despatch by return.
-However, provided that your credit card is duly authorised, we aim to despatch orders within ten working days of receipt.
-Orders from Britain are sent by First Class post, orders from outwith Britain are sent by Air-Mail.
+However, provided that your payment is duly authorised, we aim to despatch orders within 14 days of receipt.
+Orders from Britain are sent by first class post, orders from outwith Britain are sent by Air-Mail.
 Currently it takes about four or five days for air-mail from Scotland to get to the USA, for example.

 Do you give any Warranties or Guarantees?